 There are four external interrupt channels available to the developer, called EINT0, EINT1, EINT2 and EINT3.
 In older ARM versions, a pin's function must be set for the pin to act as an external interrupt.
-This is done using the PINSELx register (see The PINSELx Registers).
+This is done using the PINSELx register.
 However, one of the new features of the newer Cortex family is accepting external interrupts from some GPIO pins!
 Any GPIO pin used for external interrupts will be using external interrupt channel 3 (EINT3).

 You can use GPIO pins from ports 0 and 2 only for external interrupts.
-You have about 40 different pins to choose from.
+You have about 24 different pins to choose from.
 Compare that, for example, to ARM7 where only 7 pins are available for external interrupts.

-External interrupts can be enabled on two sets of pins:

-- 1. Four dedicated pins (P2.10, P2.11, P2.12 and P2.13) that act as EINT0, EINT1, EINT2, and EINT3, respectively. - 2.
-Any GPIO pin in port 0 and port 2.

-- GPIO external interrupts - Non-GPIO external interrupts
+External interrupts can be enabled on two sets of pins: \mathbf{O} 1.
+Four dedicated pins (P2.10, P2.11, P2.12 and P2.13) that act as EINT0, EINT1, EINT2, and EINT3, respectively.
+2. Any GPIO pin in port 0 and port 2.
+In the two following sections, we will discuss and practice: Ð • GPIO external interrupts Non-GPIO external interrupts